jefvel/newgrounds-godot-4/README.md

 ## Quick start

-Install the addon, and enable the addon.
+Install and enable the addon.
 Go to the project settings and look for `Newgrounds.io`.
 In there, add the app ID and encryption key found on the Newgrounds project page.

 ![Configure the addon](/images/project_settings.png)